Des Moines MSW Program

 The University of Iowa, School of Social Work has offered the MSW program in Des Moines since 1967, and is fully accredited by the Council on Social Work Education.
-It is administered by the School of Social Work in cooperation with the Division of Continuing Education Center for Credit Programs.
+It is administered by the School of Social Work in cooperation with the Distance and Online Education Programs.

 Students may complete the entire degree program at the Des Moines center, although they may travel to the main UI campus in Iowa City for selected elective courses offered during the summer semester.

 The Des Moines program offers students unique opportunities in policy advocacy and access to state government as well as the variety of services available in the state's largest city.
 Des Moines is a diverse metropolitan environment, providing a wide range of field and practicum opportunities to students.